 Resources and Responsibilities — What to do if you witness or are subjected to harassment

-Harassing Conduct Policy — The Department has determined that the most effective way to limit harassing conduct is to treat it as misconduct, even if it does not rise to the level of harassment actionable under the law.
-The goal of this policy is to eliminate harassment before it becomes severe and pervasive enough to violate the law.
+Under the Harassing Conduct Policy — The Department has determined that the most effective way to limit harassing conduct is to treat it as misconduct, even if it does not rise to the level of harassment actionable under the law.
+The goal of the Policy is to eliminate harassment before it becomes severe and pervasive enough to violate the law.

 Therefore, for the purposes of the Harassing Conduct Policy, harassing conduct is defined more broadly as "any unwelcome verbal or physical conduct based on any characteristic protected by law when: (1) the behavior can reasonably be considered to adversely affect the work environment; or (2) an employment decision affecting the employee is based upon the employee's acceptance or rejection of such conduct."
 Conduct that "adversely affects the work environment," even though it may not be "severe or pervasive" as required under federal law, is prohibited by the Harassing Conduct Policy.

-It is the responsibility of every DOLemployee to promptly report harassing conduct to anyone in your supervisory chain; or to your Agency EEO Manager in the National Office; or for regional employees, to the Regional Administrator, OASAM.
+It is the responsibility of every DOL employee to promptly report harassing conduct to anyone in your supervisory chain; or to your Agency Workplace Equality Compliance Office (WECO) in the National Office; or for regional employees, to the Regional Administrator, OASAM.

 Management must take prompt, remedial action to investigate and eliminate any harassing conduct.
 All information will be maintained on a confidential basis to the greatest extent possible.